Royal Mail and CWU extend deadline for pay deal

-LONDON Nov 26 The deadline for an agreement between Britain's newly privatised Royal Mail postal service and union members on pay and working conditions has been extended to Dec.
-3.
+LONDON The deadline for an agreement between Britain's newly privatised Royal Mail (RMG.L) postal service and union members on pay and working conditions has been extended to December 3.

 The Communication Workers Union (CWU), which represents most Royal Mail staff, said on Tuesday there had been "significant progress" in reaching an agreement over an improved pay offer, better working conditions and a separate pension agreement.